Operation Blue Star: Negotiations

 In January 1984, India's secret service Research & Analysis Wing (RAW) prepared a covert plan codenamed Operation Sundown involving special forces to abduct Bhindranwale from the Golden Temple complex.
 A RAW unit was formed to rehearse Operation Sundown in the Sarsawa Air Force Base in Uttar Pradesh, but the operation never materialized due to Indira Gandhi's rejection.

 The government sent a team led by Narasimha Rao to try to convince Bhindranwale to back out but he was adamant.
 The negotiations failed and the law and order situation in Punjab continued to deteriorate.
 Indira Gandhi tried to persuade the Akalis to support her in the arrest of Bhindranwale peacefully.
 These talks ended up being futile.
 In the days before the assault, government representatives met with Bhindranwale in a last ditch effort to negotiate a truce.
 The Sikhs would withdraw, believing they had seen a commando unit move into the city.
 Bhindranwale warned of a backlash by the Sikh community in the event of an armed assault on the Golden Temple.
 On 26 May, Tohra informed the government that he had failed to get Bhindranwale to agree to a peaceful resolution of the crisis, and that Bhindranwale was no longer under anyone's control.
 Faced with imminent army action and with Harchand Singh Longowal abandoning him, Bhindranwale declared "This bird is alone.
-There are many hunters after it".
-In his final interview to Subhash Kirpekar, Bhindranwale stated that Sikhs can neither live in India nor with India.
+There are many hunters after it."

 Indira Gandhi then gave her permission to initiate Operation Blue Star on the recommendation of Army Chief Arun Shridhar Vaidya.
-She was apparently led to believe and had assumed that Operation Blue Star would not involve any civilian casualties.
+She was apparently led to believe and had assumed that the operation would not involve any civilian casualties.
 The assumption was that when confronted Bhindranwale would surrender to the army.